-Having worked in the HR recruitment industry for eleven years, nothing pleases me more than, not only placing candidates into their “dream jobs”, but also seeing candidates achieve their career goals.
-Over the years, I have witnessed some truly excellent HR graduates go from entry level HR Administration roles to quickly flourishing into HR Manager/Head of HR positions.
+Having worked in the HR recruitment industry for over twelve years, nothing pleases me more than placing candidates into their “dream jobs” and seeing candidates achieve their career goals.
+Over the years, I have witnessed some truly excellent HR graduates secure entry level HR Administration roles before quickly flourishing into HR Manager / Head of HR positions.

 The role of HR within organisations has changed significantly over the years with a bigger focus on stricter accountability, added value and return on investment.
 So, what does it take to be successful and climb the HR career ladder in today’s challenging business environment?